-In Stop Codec mode, the CT8021 FSYNC and SCLK output pins are forced low.
-Holding FSYNC low and stopping SCLK, will cause some CODECs to enter power down mode.
-See your codec data sheet to see if this feature is supported.
+In Stop CODEC mode, the CT8022 FSYNC and SCLK output pins are forced low.
+Holding FSYNC low and stopping SCLK will cause some CODECs to enter power down mode.
+See your CODEC data sheet to see if this feature is supported.

-To achieve maximum system power saving, the codec interface should be placed in stop mode before placing the CT8021 itself in stop mode.
-Following this sequence will guarantee that FSYNC halts in the low state.
+To achieve maximum system power saving, the CODEC interface should be placed in stop mode before placing the CT8022 itself in stop mode.
+Following this sequence will guarantee that FSYNC halts in low state.

-Note that if pull-up/down resistors are connected to the FSYNC and SCLK pins to provide proper input voltages during reset, that use of pull-down resistors will result in less power consumption when the codec is in stop mode.
-However pull-up resistors maybe used if desired.
+Note: If pull-up/down resistors are connected to the FSYNC and SCLK pins to provide proper input voltages during reset, use of pull-down resistors will result in lower power consumption when the CODEC is in stop mode.
+However, pull-up resistors may be used if desired.

-9.24.3 Re-Start Codec
+9.24.3 Re-Start CODEC

-The codec can be restarted using the command:
+The CODEC can be re-started using the following command: